 All Overnights and Night Howls must be scheduled at least three weeks in advance of a desired date.
 Dates fill up quickly so register today!
-For more information, please contact Elisa Roberts at 803.602.0803.
+To sign up, please fill out the Overnight Information Inquiry Form or contact Elisa Roberts.

 The Zoo is a non-smoking facility.
 Overnight instructors must remain with the group at all times and are not able to escort individuals outside the Zoo for smoking breaks during the overnight.
 We apologize for the inconvenience.